pals-hub/auto-release-draft/README.md

   <a href="https://github.com/actions/typescript-action/actions"><img alt="typescript-action status" src="https://github.com/actions/typescript-action/workflows/build-test/badge.svg"></a>
 </p>

+# Personal Notes

+@actions toolkit provides many javascript packages like @actions/core, @actions/github-script etc. Install @actions/github-script using npm:

+The info about a GitHub action is in a JSON object called event-payload,made available the GitHub Actions runtime and represents the event that triggered the workflow.
+The environment-variable $GITHUB_EVENT_PATH points to the json file that contains every information about the workflow.

+When using javascript, we can skip reading and parsing the $GITHUB_EVENT_PATH json file and instead use convinient functions in the github-script package that contains many useful scripts that can be used as APIs for GitHub.

+@actions/github-script is not one of the dependencies of the action.
+See package.json.
+You'll see that @actions/core is listed as a dependency, but @actions/github-script is not.
+So let's add a reference to it using npm install --save @actions/github-script
+Edit: [July 2020] github-script is not registered in npm registry.
+Use the deprecated @actions/github package instead.

+You can now see that package.json has two dependencies - @actions/core and @actions/github

+**default notes from the template**

 # Create a JavaScript Action using TypeScript

 Use this template to bootstrap the creation of a JavaScript action.:rocket: